 The curb on credit card charges

-Good news for travellers: Airlines et al have been ticked off for the silly surcharges that they impose on those of us paying by credit card.
+Good news for travelers: Airlines et al have been ticked off for the silly surcharges that they impose on those of us paying by credit card.
 And rightly so: we are not charged extra for using a credit card in a restaurant so why should we be charged more when paying for plane fare on our credit cards?
 Of course, the worry is that now that the credit card surcharge ruse has been rumbled, companies will simply try and find another way to make the same money.
 Nonetheless, coming as it does at a time when our purse strings are suffering, the revelation that credit card fees will be revoked in 2012 is a cause for celebration…

 The Nazca Lines